 You may have heard of or even had IPL (Intense pulsed light therapy) for hair removal.
 Yes, IPL can be used to remove hair, but this requires a totally different machine head and light wavelength to when treating the skin.
 For decades, IPL has been used as a safe and effective, all-encompassing procedure to whip sun damaged, boost collagen, even skin tone, reduce redness, remove broken capillaries and even reduce acne breakouts.

-I’ve been championing IPL for a number of years, and have seen countless new trends come and go, this treatment is really effective for helping create a more even complexion on some skin tones when it comes to pigment, broken veins and acne breakouts all issues that are more tricky to treat with skincare and massage alone.
+I’ve been championing IPL for a number of years.
+I have seen countless new trends come and go, but this treatment is really effective for helping create a more even complexion on some skin tones.
+Especially when it comes to pigment, broken veins and acne breakouts all issues that are more tricky to treat with skincare and massage alone.
 IPL has stood the test of time because it can be performed with minimal downtime.
-Plus, the speedy treatment time means it can either be combined into different bespoke facials or used as a standalone treatment if we need to get a little more targeted.
+Plus, the speedy treatment time means it can either be combined into different bespoke facials.
+Or used as a standalone treatment if we need to get a little more targeted.

-IPL stands for Intense Pulsed Light, and uses a machine to generate a broad spectrum of light to heat the dermal tissue, without harming or removing the outer epidermal layers of the skin.
-It targets things like pigment marks, broken capillaries and blood vessels, acne bacteria, wrinkles and sun damage – essentially the areas of skin that have been damaged – and the body’s natural processes then work to break down and remove these.
+IPL stands for Intense Pulsed Light.
+It uses a machine to generate a broad spectrum of light to heat the dermal tissue, without harming or removing the outer epidermal layers of the skin.
+It targets things like pigment marks, broken capillaries and blood vessels, acne bacteria, wrinkles and sun damage.
+Essentially the areas of skin that have been damaged – and the body’s natural processes then work to break down and remove these.

 This type of light treatment can soften and reduce the appearance of brown spots, fine lines, wrinkles, thread veins, freckles, rosacea, acne and age pigmentation spots.
 It’s easy to see why IPL is a hit within the skincare world – it just works!

-I find it can also be used for general all round rejuvenation – even if you don’t have pigmentation or broken veins it boosts collagen and elastine and its safe and effective to start having IPL facials in your twenties and continue throughout your adult life.
+I find it can also be used for general all round rejuvenation – even if you don’t have pigmentation or broken veins it boosts collagen and elastine.
+It is safe and effective to start having IPL facials in your twenties and continue throughout your adult life.

 Firstly IPL technology is really quite special because it uses light, which is totally natural!

 With redness, veins and rosacea , it works by using the light energy to target blood vessels underneath the outer layer of skin.
-This triggers the body’s natural healing response, which breaks down the damaged tissue and forms new cells, resulting in a reduction on redness and generally healthier, calmer looking skin.
+This triggers the body’s natural healing response, which breaks down the damaged tissue and forms new cells.
+This resuls in a reduction on redness and generally healthier, calmer looking skin.